-Indeed, it is hard to come back to work after a positive drug test.
-Not only will you be subjected to more drug tests for substance abuse, but you may also experience uncomfortable or awkward interactions with your co-workers should word come out that you tested positive on your drug and alcohol testing.
+Indeed, it is hard to get back to work after a positive drug test.
+Not only will you be subjected to more testing for substance use, but you may also experience uncomfortable or awkward interactions with co-workers if word spreads that you tested positive during drug and alcohol screening.

-Having a failed drug test can hinder career growth prospects, especially if you want to get promoted to a better position.
-That's why many companies include a comprehensive pre-employment drug test for their applicants and current employees.
-It is one of their safety-sensitive functions, and failing an alcohol or drug test can also be dangerous for you.
+Having a failed drug test can hinder career growth, especially if you want to be promoted to a higher position.
+Many companies include pre-employment drug testing not only for new applicants but also current employees seeking a promotion.
+It is one of their safety-sensitive requirements, and failing an alcohol or drug test can jeopardize your position within the company and possibly your occupational opportunities outside the company.

-In addition, positive workplace drug test numbers spiked at their all-time high for sixteen years in 2020, with many people believing the global pandemic resulted in higher use of illicit substances that could have a spillover effect on workplace safety.
+Positive workplace drug test numbers spiked at their all-time high for sixteen years in 2020, with many believing the global pandemic led to increased use of illicit substances, which had a spillover effect on workplace safety.

-Returning to duty can be stressful if you have some unanswered questions in your head, including, how will you explain the positive drug test to your boss?
+Returning to duty can be stressful if you have unanswered questions, such as: How will you explain the positive drug test to your boss?

-If you test positive, what can you do?
+If you fail a drug test, what should you do?
 Do you need a follow-up evaluation?
-How about consulting drug and alcohol counselors?
-Will you get sent to a treatment program or is this just about getting some brief education?
+Should you consult drug and alcohol counselors?
+Will you be sent to a treatment program, or is brief education enough?

-The number of questions that surface after a drug test can be overwhelming.
-This article will answer several of them and give some general advice about how to prevent another drug test violation in the future.
+The number of questions that surface after a positive drug test can be overwhelming.
+This article will answer several of them and provide general advice on how to prevent another violation in the future.

-After a positive test ordered by a DOT regulated employer, the process may vary slightly by industry, but the following are key actions that must be completed.
+After a positive drug test ordered by a DOT-regulated employer, the process may vary slightly by industry, but the following key actions must be completed:

-3. Follow-Up Evaluation.
-After completing education, counseling, or treatment, you must return to the original SAP that evaluated you in order to complete a follow up evaluation.
+After completing education, counselling, or treatment, you must return to the original SAP for a follow-up evaluation.

-4. Return-To-Duty Test.
-The last step is to take a return-to-duty drug test.
-This test is ordered by the employer right before you begin your safety sensitive duties in order to demonstrate your readiness.
+The final step is to take a return-to-duty drug test.
+This test is ordered by the employer right before you resume safety-sensitive duties to demonstrate your readiness to resume your normal duties or begin a position that includes safety-sensitive functions.

-5. Follow-Up Testing.
-The DOT requires all regulated employers to order a minimum of 6 tests in the first 12 months of returning to duty.
-The SAP who evaluated you has discretion to order up to 5 years of return-to-duty tests which must be in addition to any random drug testing that the company may be conducting during the same period of time.
+The DOT requires all regulated employers to order a minimum of six tests in the first 12 months of returning to duty.
+The SAP who evaluated you may also require follow-up testing for up to five years, in addition to any random drug testing your employer conducts during that period.

-Now that you know the general steps on what to do after a positive drug test, it is time to focus on how you can get your job back after a failed drug test.
+Now that you know the general steps after a positive drug test, it’s time to focus on how you can return to work after a failed drug test.

 Consulting With A Substance Abuse Professional